-- 100. Developmental English (5).
-Pr., None.
+100. Developmental English (5).
+Elements of English grammar and con

 Elements of English grammar and composition for special writing deficiencies.
-The course may serve for elective credit but will not substitute for EH 101 or 102. - 101.
+The course may serve for elective credit but will not substitute for EH 101 or 102.

+- 101. English Composition (5).
+The essentials of composition and rhetoric. - 101W.
+English Composition I, Honors Section (5).
+Pr., permission of instructor. - 102.
 English Composition (5).
-Pr., None.
-The essentials of composition and rhetoric. - 102.
-English Composition (5).
 Pr., EH 101.
 The essentials of composition and rhetoric.
-Study of various literary genres. - 141.
+Study of various literary genres. - 102W.
+English Composition II, Honors Section (5).
+Pr., permission of instructor. - 141.
 Scientific Vocabulary (3).
 Pr., EH 102.
 Prefixes, suffixes, and the more common root words of scientific terminology. - 253.
 Survey of English Literature (5).
 Pr., EH 102.
-English literature from Beowulf through the Eighteenth Century. - 254.
-Survey of English Literature (5).
+English literature from Beowulf through the Eighteenth Century.

+For Art Majors; none for others.

+- 254. Survey of English Literature (5).
 Pr., EH 102.
 English literature from the beginning of the Nineteenth Century to the present. - 257.
 Survey of American Literature (5).
 Pr., EH 102.
 American literature from the beginning to 1860. - 258.
 Survey of American Literature (5).
 Pr., EH 102.
-American literature from 1860 to the present.

-- 260. Survey of Literature of Western World1 (5).
+American literature from 1860 to the present. - 260.
+Survey of Literature of Western World1 (5).
 Pr., EH 102.
 The study of classical Greek and Roman, Medieval, and Renaissance literature. - 261.
 Survey of Literature of Western World1 (5).
 Pr., EH 102.
 The study of significant literary works of the Western World which provide representative views of man in the Eighteenth, Nineteenth, and Twentieth Centuries. - 301.
 Creative Writing (5).
 Pr., EH 102.

-The writing and criticizing of short stories.
-However, the student may be permitted to write poetry, drama, or other forms of imaginative literature. - 305.
-Advanced Expository Writing (5).
+The writing and criticizing of poetry or fiction (as designated by the quarter schedule).
+Students will also read and discuss selections from traditional and contemporary literature.
+Methods of publishing and the literary market will be studied.
+May be repeated once for credit.

+305. Advanced Expository Writing (5).
 Pr., EH 102.

 The practice and theory of expository writing; the command of language for clear and forceful communication of ideas.
-Attention given to practical composition, including research writing and specialized documentation. - 306.
-Business and Professional Writing (5).
+Attention given to practical composition, including research writing and specialized documentation.

+306. Business and Professional Writing (5).
 Pr., EH 102.

-The essential skills of written communication in a business environment: report writing, letters, and other modes of business communication. - 310.
-Contemporary Themes in Literature.
-Pr., Sophomore Standing.
+The essential skills of written communication in a business environment: report writing, letters, and other modes of business communication.

+- 310. Contemporary Themes in Literature (5).
+Pr., Sophomore standing.
 The exploration of themes having modern day interest through an examination of their treatment in various literary works. - 315.
-Special Topics in Literature.
-Pr., Sophomore Standing.
-Focus to be announced at each scheduling of the course. - 325.
-The Short Story (5).
+Special Topics in Literature (5).
+Pr., Sophomore standing.
+Focus to be announced at each scheduling of the course.
+May be repeated once for credit.

+- 325. The Short Story (5).
 Pr., EH 102.
 The development of the short story in America and Europe from the early Nineteenth Century to the present. - 328.
 Literature Since 1950 (5).
 Pr., EH 102.
 A study of contemporary fiction, poetry, and drama, the specific focus to be announced at each scheduling of the course. - 330.
 Medieval Literature (5).
 Pr., EH 253 or permission of instructor.

-A study of English Literature from the Old English Elegy through Morte D'Arthur. - 335.
-Literature and Myth.
-Pr., Sophomore Standing.
+A study of English Literature from the Old English Elegy through Morte D'Arthur.

+- 335. Literature and Myth (5).
+Pr., Sophomore standing.
 A study of the sources and subsequent expressions of major archetypal myths in Western Literature. - 370.
 Literary Criticism (5).
-Pr., Sophomore Standing.
+Pr., Sophomore standing.
 Principles of literary criticism from Aristotle to the present time. - 373.
-Major American Writers.
-Pr., Sophomore Standing.Focus to be announced at each scheduling of the course. - 1EH 260 and EH 261 may be substituted for EH 253 and 254 in all curricula except that of the English major.
+Major American Writers (5).
+Pr., Sophomore standing.
+Focus to be announced at each scheduling of the course.

+1EH 260 and EH 261 may be substituted for EH 253 and 254 in all curricula except that of the English major.